AnarDocs/LibSocWiki/pages/Labour_Party_(UK).md

 Union leader and MP, was appointed to the Colonial Office.
-He introduced himself to his departmental heads with the statement: ‘I’m here to see there is no mucking about with the [British Empire](British_Empire "wikilink").’
+He introduced himself to his departmental heads with the statement: ‘I’m here to see there is no mucking about with the [British Empire](British_Empire.md "wikilink").’
 In 1924 the Labour Party destroyed a strike by dockworkers and railway workers by threatening to invoke a state of emergency across the country.
 They also saw the rearmament of the navy, murder of indigenous Iraqis by bombings and shooting of